ESP8266 AP & STA Mode Together (Easy Step-By-Step Tutorial)

 WiFi.softAP(AP_SSID, AP_PASS, AP_CHANNEL, AP_HIDDEN, AP_MAX_CON);

-Manage the network
+Managing the network

-There are some additional useful tools within the WiFi library that may be useful in your application.
+There are also some additional useful tools within the WiFi library that may be useful in your application.

 For example, we can return the number of stations that are connected to the access point with the following.